thunderclient/thunder-client-support/README.md

 ![](images/thunder-client.gif)

 ## Tech
-* Thunder Client is built with Javascript, Flexbox, Typescript, Ace Editor, Got, Nedb.
+* Thunder Client is built with **Javascript, Flexbox, Typescript, Ace Editor, Got, Nedb**.
 No javascript or bootstrap frameworks used.

 ## Features
 * Send http/https API request using any of the methods GET, POST, PUT, DELETE, PATCH, HEAD and OPTIONS.